PRAJUN-V/TutorConnect/documentation.md

 Set up Git and GitHub for this project.
-    - Initial commit at this stage. git commit -m "initial commit" git commit -m "initial set up of project named server in backend completed" git commit -m "added tailwind css in frontend" git commit -m "User model is changed to use email instead of username" removed pycache folder from git tracking: git rm --cached -r __pycache__ __pycache__/ : added in .gitignore file git commit -m "registration, get_token, refresh token is working properly in backend." git commit -m "profile model is created and a profile related to user is automatically created"
+    - Initial commit at this stage. git commit -m "initial commit"

+git commit -m "initial set up of project named server in backend completed"

+git commit -m "added tailwind css in frontend"

+git commit -m "User model is changed to use email instead of username"

+removed pycache folder from git tracking: git rm --cached -r __pycache__ __pycache__/ : added in .gitignore file

+git commit -m "registration, get_token, refresh token is working properly in backend."

+git commit -m "profile model is created and a profile related to user is automatically created"

+git commit -m "simple login registratin and homepage is completed but when I change is_active after login it is not going to login it refresh the homepage itself I should find a solution for that"

 ___________________________________________________________________________________________________